 Post-COVID Travel in Assam (Unlock 5.0)

 Assam has more or less resumed normal operations.
-I believe most of the places will reopen fully by the end of October.
+I believe most of the places reopened fully by the end of October.
 Various temples and historical sites have gradually reopened.
 The big National Parks of Assam remain closed during the rainy season anyway and reopen generally by end-October.
-So, this will coincide with the Unlock process.
+So, this coincided with the Unlock process.
+There are no serious restrictions as far as I know.

 Post-COVID Travel in Arunachal Pradesh